SumUpAnalytics/nucleus-sdk/python/docs/NucleusApi.md

-Delete a document from a dataset.
+Delete documents from a dataset.

 ### Example
 ```python